mmcloughlin/supercomputing/tools.md

 * ABI Compatibility
 * "All or nothing".
 Has to be the entire library.
-* Controlled by the person running the applicaiton, not the one running it.
+* Controlled by the person running the applicaiton, not the one building it.

 Need a replacement.